blaghislain/onefinity-post-processors/Fusion/README.md

     | Property | Descrition | Type | new value |
     |----------|------------|------|-------------------|
     | Circular Interpolation | Control if post processor will generate 'circular arc movement' (i.e. G02 or G03) instead of a lot of 'straight line linear movement' (i.e. G01 XYZ ) for corner, arc and circle toolpath.| boolean|true|

     Benefit if enable:
     - Less effort for stepper motor (torque, acceleration, etc.)
     - Smoother toolpath that require less time require to cut.
     - Smaller file size.
-- Retrofited all the Autodesk/Buildbotics changes (required by inheritage) from release 43008 to 43242.
+- Retrofited all the Autodesk/Buildbotics changes (required by product inheritage and core component compatibility) from release 2020-11-11 to 2021-09-01.

 Menu | [Overview](#overview) | [Components](#components) | [Procedures](#procedures) |
 ___________________